prithwijoysaha/ignite-framework/README.md

 -   Supports template engines (ejs)
 -   Compatible with Express middleware
 -   Built-in testing tools (jest)
 -   Supported database PostgreSQL, Mongodb, Redis
 -   Default database PostgreSQL and Redis
 -   Various libraries available
+-   Directory documentation features available

 if anyone wants to contribute to the Ignite framework, your contributions are highly welcome!
 Whether you're interested in adding new features, fixing bugs, or improving documentation, your expertise can help enhance the Ignite experience for developers worldwide.